antifold

 Dot‑Product Attention

-Weights for one query $q_i$ over keys $K$: softmax of scaled dot products.
+Formally: attention weights for query $q_i$ over keys $K$ are the softmax of scaled dot products.

 Positional Encodings